Jakob Larsen (handballer): Private life

 He is married to fellow handball player Kamilla Larsen.

 Politics

 In April 2025 he announced that his intention to run for the Danish Parliament on behalf of Radikale Venstre.
 His motivation was Donald Trump's announcement of his intention to annex Greenland.
+He ran in Fyn's Storkreds, where Radikale Venstre won a single seat.
+Larsen received 1,176 personal votes, which was not enough to win a seat.
+It instead went to Anastasia Milthers.